juscuzryancan/FitnessTrac.kr/README.md

 # FitnessTrac.kr
-an API for our new fitness empire, FitnessTrac.kr, using node, express, and postgresql
+A fullstack application for our new fitness empire, FitnessTrac.kr, using node, express, and postgresql

 ## Getting Started
 Install Packages